skip navigationOfficial State of NH Site

 Bureau of Emergency Medical Services

-How This Will be Accomplished: The primary tool of the Research Section is the Trauma and Emergency Medical Services Information System (TEMSIS).
-This is an electronic data collection system used by the EMS providers throughout the State to collect out-of-hospital incidents.
-The intent of the system is allow the providers to leave comprehensive patient care reports at the hospital along with supplying useful data to their EMS agencies and the EMS Bureau.
+How This Is Accomplished: The primary tool of the Research & Quality Management Section is the Trauma and Emergency Medical Services Information System (TEMSIS).
+This is an electronic data collection system used by the EMS providers throughout the State to collect out-of-hospital/EMS incidents.
+The intent of the system is to provide a comprehensive EMS Incident/patient care report system for providers while supplying useful data to their EMS agencies and the EMS Bureau.

 Other Facts About TEMSIS: